What is Food and Beverage Service?

 2. Room Service Organization

+The room service department is responsible for serving food and beverages in the guest’s rooms according to predetermined standards.
 All the activities of the room service department are controlled by the room service manager.
 In a smaller hotel, the restaurant manager may be given the additional responsibility of managing room service.

 3. Lounge Organization